 - Consistent with practices of good stewardship, the dean will annually send to the donor or the donor’s representative a brief report, written by the endowed title holder, that summarizes major activities and accomplishments in the previous year.
 Consistent with the line of reporting, the dean should provide a copy of the report to the Provost and Vice President for Academic Affairs and the WVU Foundation.
 The WVU Foundation will be responsible for providing an annual fiscal report to the donor(s).

 - Holders of endowed and named chairs must maintain exceptional levels of productivity that are characterized as excellent in order to retain the title and privileges.

-- If the holder of an endowed or named chair is not performing as expected, a recommendation to revoke continuation of the title and its privileges may be forwarded by the dean to the Provost and Vice President for Academic Affairs.
+- If the holder of an endowed or named chair is not performing as expected, a dean may revoke the continuation of the title and its privileges.
+Such notice of non-continuation shall be mailed "Certified Mail-Return Receipt Requested", first class mail and electronic mail.

 Adopted June 1989

 Modified February 2022